jsawaya/eigenframe/README.md

-[HorizontalLine](./web/docs/HorizontalLine.md) | a horizontal line <hr/> to separate components in vertical LinearLayout [VerticalLine](./web/docs/VerticalLine.md) | a vertical line to separate components in horizontal LinearLayout [LinearLayout](./web/docs/LinearLayout.md)  | layout may also be nested component, within another layout
+[HorizontalLine](./web/docs/HorizontalLine.md) | a horizontal line <hr/> to separate components in vertical LinearLayout [VerticalLine](./web/docs/VerticalLine.md) | a vertical line to separate components in horizontal LinearLayout [LinearLayout](./web/docs/LinearLayout.md)  | layout may also be nested component, within another layout [ListView](./web/docs/ListView.md) | a complex/dynamic multiple-choice option-list, with a row layout and a selected index

 ### EigenFrame Actions: